agriboed/wordpress-fancybox3/wpfancybox3/readme.txt

 == Installation ==
 1. Upload the `wp-fancybox-3` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the Plugins menu in WordPress.
-After activation, go to menu "Settings" - "WP Fancybox 3"
+After activation, go to menu "Settings" - "WP fancyBox3"
 3. Configure the plugin
 4. Enjoy!

 == Screenshots ==
 1. Settings
-2. Work area
+2. Settings
+3. Settings
+4. Settings
+5. Images gallery
+6. Image zoom
+7. Sharing
+8. Responsive on any device

 == Changelog ==
 = 1.0.7 =